 While you’re connected, your Firefox geolocation data will match the VPN location you’re connected to.
 As such, you can unblock geo-locked content such as US Netflix or Netflix libraries in other countries.

 In addition to Netflix, ExpressVPN can access Hulu, HBO, Amazon Prime, and BBC iPlayer.
 And if you have issues finding a server that works, the live chat option means someone will be able to direct you to an appropriate server right away.
 ExpressVPN’s fast and reliable service makes it ideal for streaming HD content as well as downloading or uploading large files.

 Not only does it offer great functionality, but ExpressVPN is also solid when it comes to privacy and security.
+The Firefox extension is open source and recently passed an audit by a third-party cybersecurity firm.
 It stores no logs that can be traced to individual users so your activity cannot be tracked.
 Security is in the form of 256-bit AES encryption with perfect forward secrecy.
 Plus you have a kill switch and DNS leak protection for all apps and browser add-ons.